-The histograms for both one-dimensional SAR and two-dimensional partial POLSAR data are plotted in Fig. \ref{{fig:handling_radarsat2_oversampling_practice}}
+The histograms for both one-dimensional SAR and two-dimensional partial POLSAR data are plotted in Fig. \ref{{fig:handling_radarsat2_oversampling_practice}} (see formatting in paper)

 against the theoretical model for the nominal ENL value of 9.

-The match however is not very good.
+The match, however, is not very close.

 A better match can be achieved by estimating the ENL from the observable variance of the log-determinant,